jtdaugherty/vty/README.md

   (shifted F10 etc).
 See `Config` for customizing vty's behavior for a particular terminal.

-* Uses the `TIOCGWINSZ` ioctl to find the current window size, which appears to be limited to Linux and BSD.
+* Vty uses the `TIOCGWINSZ` ioctl to find the current window size, which appears to be limited to Linux and BSD.

-# Sources
+# Further Reading

 Good sources of documentation for terminal programming are: